 Don’t have a VR system of your own?
 Many public libraries are starting to offer VR to their patrons.
 There are also meetup groups where VR enthusiasts gather to try new games and experiences together.
 Look for one in your area.

 Coming soon!
 Experience CRISPR-VR in the Lawrence Hall of Science planetarium.
-(Starting 2020)

 For more information on our CRISPR-VR programming, how to get a need-based waiver for the "10k" application purchase fee, or how to bring the experience to your science center's planetarium dome, please email email@example.com.

 We recorded a full walkthrough of the experience to help inform educators, anyone running demos, and others about what the experience contains, what's happening scientifically, and how one might progress through the various environments.
+You can also watch a shorter, narrated version of the experience that we used in an online outreach event (12:26–19:26 in the linked YouTube video).

 If you're interested in using CRISPR-VR in your classroom, we may have other supporting material to offer or might be able to connect you with other teachers who have used this resource.
 Feel free to get in touch at firstname.lastname@example.org.